henriksommerfeld/blog-hugo/content/article/2019-11-15-dark-mode/index.md

     <figcaption><em>This shows how toggling between light and dark mode in Windows 10 changes the theme on my website as well. </em></figcaption>
 </figure>

 My starting point was the extensive blog post named [_Hello darkness, my old friend_][2].
-I gives a background and describes an implementation that I pretty much followed.
+It gives a background and describes an implementation that I pretty much followed.

 It uses a `light.css` and a `dark.css` which are conditionally loaded with media queries.
 These files define the same set of [CSS variables][1] that are then used in a `main.css`.